mx-Liu123/AgentCommander/README.md

 ### Gemini CLI Configuration Recommendation
 To leverage the latest capabilities, including the powerful Pro3 and Flash3 models, it is highly recommended to enable "Gemini Preview" in your Gemini CLI settings.
 This allows AgentCommander to access cutting-edge model versions.

+*   **Note for Students**: Gemini currently offers a one-year free Pro user trial for student accounts.
+This is a great opportunity to explore the full potential of the latest Gemini models.

 2.  **Python 3.10+**

 ### Steps